 Lookback window defines how far back, from the time of install, to consider clicks and impressions for attribution.
 For example, a 1-day Lookback Window means the click must have been recorded < 24hrs prior to install.

-Lookback window defaults are 30 days for device-based matching and 7 days for probabilistic-based matching, but they are configurable by partner and can range from 1 to 30 days for clicks.
+Lookback window defaults are 30 days for device-based matching and 7 days for probabilistic-based (see iOS 14+ restrictions) matching, but they are fully configurable by media partner, as well as at the campaign and/or tracker level.

 Configurable lookback windows are a powerful tool.
 By adjusting lookback windows advertisers can customize the balance between attributed and unattributed installs and events, to serve your advertising goals.
 Here are a few different goals and the strategies and tactics that can be employed to achieve your goals: